po1sigala/live/01-Class-Content/06-Server-Side-APIs-dev/01-Activities/26-Evr_Git-Collaboration/README.md

 ```

 ### Commit Changes to Feature Branch and Test Locally
 * Now that we have a new branch it is time to make some changes.
 In the `README.md` add a few lines describing your favorite part of JavaScript so far.
-Don't spend to much time on this but give it quick thought.
+Don't spend too much time on this, just write a sentence or two.

 ```
 I enjoy JavaScript because it utilizes both Functional programming and Object-oriented programming.